 The deep ocean is one type of extreme habitat that exists within aquatic environments.
 The deep ocean is made an extreme habitat due to its varied pressure and temperature changes – conditions that you would not see higher up.

 While human beings are not made to explore the deep ocean, we have managed to do so with the help of technology and diving equipment.

 Creatures like the anglerfish wouldn’t survive under normal oceanic conditions, but they cope just fine in the deep ocean.

 See Related: Most Eco-Friendly Cars for Any Lifestyle

 Volcanoes describe a special type of environment that can be split into two categories: active or dormant.
-Some of the world’s volcanoes are in very real danger of eruption, while others have not been considered active for thousands of years – and today, provide an entire ecosystem of its own.
+Some of the world’s volcanoes are in very real danger of eruption, while others have not been considered active for thousands of years – and today, provide an entire ecosystem of their own.

-Volcanic soil is rich in carbon, and ideal for lush growth.
+Volcanic soil is rich in carbon and ideal for lush growth.